wenxiu2/Project/README.md

-# Project Arduino Music Visualizer
+﻿# Project Arduino Music Visualizer
 The project undertaken this semester is a mini pocket music visualization program.
 This visualization program is what I call "music station".

 Repository contents
-/src - Here's where the software for your device goes (.ino） /build - Files that are compiled and ready to run / upload.
+/src - Here's where the software for your device goes (.ino） /build - Files that are compiled and ready to run.
 /examples - Example files that can be run
 /img - This is where the image files for this readme are!
 /README.md - The file you're reading now!